Omenia/libcutter/README.md

 As of December 2018, the consencus in Robot Framework community seems to be that new tools and libraries can forget 2 series and target for Python >= 3.6.
+Though, do not drop support for Python 2 yet, if it already has been done, as that definitely does not speed up the rest moving to 3, at least.

-While this template was started on Python 2, and still seems to work on it, it cannot be quaranteed if íncluded tools want to support [Python 2 how long](https://pythonclock.org/).
+While this template was started on Python 2 (and still seems to work on it), it is not quaranteed if the included tools will support [Python 2 how long](https://pythonclock.org/).

 ## Prerequisites